Rupi Kaur: Artistry and influences

 The writing process begins with her starting on paper and then transferring the "most promising" material to an extended Microsoft Word document.
 Oftentimes after this process culminates, she attaches a compelling image along with her poems to complement the verses.
 Lastly, it concludes after she has narrowed the poem to its main elements and she has received affirmation from her sister.
 Her printed poems are often excerpts from longer spoken-word work, publishing "the part that really made my stomach turn".
 Due to treating writing as a "form of healing", she doesn't consider the audience, solely valuing her response and engagement.
 Across all her projects, she maintains "full creative control", contributing towards aspects such as the cover and minutiae of her books.
 Kaur has said that she approaches her poetry like running a business and writes "to perform it", seeing the stage as where her ambitions are fully achieved.
 Within the context of performance, her use of line breaks and periods represent where she would pause and where a new idea would be introduced, respectively.

-Her written poetry focuses on design, whereas her performances centre on rhyme, narrative and delivery.
-She performs in a sing-song manner, at times alongside audience members, Kaur making use of original music scores and ornate projections.
+Her written poetry focuses on design, whereas her performances centre on rhyme, embodiment, narrative and delivery.
+She performs in a theatrical manner, at times alongside audience members, and makes use of original music scores and ornate projections.
+She often uses humour in her performances as a rhetorical device to tell personal stories of trauma and challenge social inequalities.
 Carol Muske-Dukes highlighted that, in being a "performative poet", Kaur continues a tradition of "the page enact[ing] [the performance] in the mind".
 Elisa New spotlighted Kaur's proximity and similarities with spoken-word and hip-hop artists.